VundleVim/Vundle.vim/README.md

 ## TODO:
 [Vundle] is a work in progress so any ideas/patches appreciated

-* √ activate newly added bundles on .vimrc reload or after :BundleInstall
+* √ activate newly added vundles on .vimrc reload or after :VundleInstall
 * √ use preview window for search results
 * √ vim documentation
-* √ put vundle to bundles/ too(will fix vundle help)
+* √ put vundle to vundles/ too(will fix vundle help)
 * √ tests
 * √ improve error handling
 * allow specify revision/version?